RodriguesRBruno/croissant-tasks/DICOM To NIfTI/dicom2nifti-tasksolution.md

 # DICOM to NIfTI - Croissant Task Solution

 The purpose of this file is to define the Data Preparation Task of converting medical images from DICOM to NIfTI in a more speficic sense.
-This includes concrete definitions of inputs, outputs and a task implementation..
+This includes concrete definitions of inputs, outputs and a task implementation.
 A more general description of the Task (for arbitrary inputs/outputs) is shown in the [Task Problem file](./dicom2nifti-taskproblem.md).
 Some notes and questions that arose while creating this example are included at the end of this Markdown file.

 ```json
 {